connervieira/PredatorFabric/INTEGRATION_LOCAL.md

 ## Status

 Basic status information is shared with external programs in the form of 'heartbeats'.
 Each time a processing cycle is completed, a timestamp is added to the `heartbeat.json` file, located in the interface directory.
 Old entries in this file are trimmed after a certain threshold, as defined in the configuration.
 These timestamps are analogous to a real heartbeat, in that they signal to external services that Predator Fabric is alive and actively running.
-The frequency of heartbeats is dependent on the processing speed of the device Predator Fabric is running on, but the interval is usually less than 5 seconds, even on low-power devices.
+The frequency of heartbeats is dependent on the processing speed of the device Predator Fabric is running on, but the interval is usually less than 5 to 10 seconds, even on low-power devices.

 Example file contents: